Markito03/Markito03/README.md

 - 👋 Hi, I’m @Markito03
-- 👀 I’m interested in Sports, Gaming, Esports and Coding!
+- 👀 I’m interested in Sports, Gaming and Coding!
-- 🌱 I’m currently learning GoDot and C#.
+- 🌱 I’m currently learning GoDot and Python.
 - 💞️ I’m looking to collaborate on small Projects.
-- 📫 You can reach me via Discord: markito_03!
+- 📫 You can reach me via Discord: markito_03.

 <!---
 Markito03/Markito03 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.